 Insecticidal Control Applications of insecticides should be considered during critical crop growth stages when sizable populations of larvae are present or when control of ovipositing moths is desirable.
 Larvae are generally easier to control while they are still small, and their control prevents excessive less feeding damage.
 Action thresholds for initiating insecticide sprays for Lepidopterous larvae have been developed but can vary with crop and market demands.
 In general, leafy vegetables, particularly grown for fresh-cut bagged salads, have a very low tolerance for damage and insect.
-Production practices such as irrigation, cultivation, labor crew activity, harvest date projections and pre-harvest intervals for insecticides will often influence chemical choices and spray timing.
+Production practices such as irrigation, cultivation, labor crew activity, harvest date projections and pre-harvest intervals for insecticides will often influence chemical choices and spray timina.

 The following nominal action thresholds have shown to be effective in preventing economic damage from Lepidopterous larvae in desert crops.
-Because cabbage looper, beet armyworm and corn earworm/tobacco budworm often occur at the same time, thresholds should take into account all larvae present, regardless of species.
-At stand establishment, treat when larvae can be found on more than 2 plants per 100 sampled.
-Timing insecticide applications when egg masses are beginning to hatch will improve control and prevent damage to small plants.
+Because cabbage looper, beet armyworm and corn earworm/tobacco budworm often occur at the same time, thresholds should consider all larvae present, regardless of species.
+Timing insecticide applications when eggs are beginning to hatch will improve control and prevent damage to small plants.
 The action threshold after thinning but before heading is 4 larvae infested plants / 100 plants sampled.
 During head formation, treat if larvae reach 1-2 / 100 plants.
 Repeated insecticide treatments may be required to maintain low population levels near harvest.

 Correct species identification is useful in determining which insecticides to use for control of Lepidopterous larvae.
 Insecticides effective against one species may be less effective against another.
 When multiple Lepidopterous species are present in large numbers, tank mixtures of insecticides may be required.
 Several insecticide products are available for Lepidopterous control.
-Products such as (spinetoram), Proclaim (emamectin benzoate) and Coragen (rynaxypyr) have translaminar activity, cause mortality through both contact and ingestion. and are fast acting and provide quick knockdown control.
-Intrepid (methoxyfenozide) and Avaunt (indoxacarb) are slower acting products that that act primarily through ingestion.
-All of these compounds are relatively selective for Lepidopterous larvae and have good residual activity.
+Products such as Radiant larval (spinetoram), Proclaim (emamectin benzoate) and the diamides Coragen and Besieae (chlorantraniliprole), Exirel and Minecto Pro (cyantraniliprole) and Harvanta (cyclaniliprole) have translaminar activity, cause mortality through both contact and ingestion, and are fast acting and provide quick knockdown control.
+Intrepid (methoxyfenozide) and Avaunt (indoxacarb) are slower acting products that that act primarily through ingestion and require good coverage for optimal control.

+All these compounds are relatively selective for Lepidopterous larvae and have good residual activity.
 Application with ground applied equipment will provide the most consistent control.
 Residual control of larvae with the products will depend on the rate applied, Lepidopteron species present, size of plant, type of application and growing conditions.
 Older products such as Lannate (methomyl), Orthene (acephate), and pyrethroids kill larvae through contact activity and typically provided less residual activity.
 These compounds are often used in combination with the more selective compounds to provide broad spectrum control of adult moths.